bZxNetwork/bzx.network_website/collections/_posts/2020-10-30-governance-call-80.markdown

 We're always working on making the protocol better and more stable.
 As we work on these updates, we would love to share the information with the community.

 Today, we're starting with our first bi-weekly dev update.
-The update will consist of the latest information, releases, and insights from the dev team at bZx.
+These updates will consist of the latest information, releases, and insights from the dev team at bZx.

 ## Updates: